Activity/Archive

 This page collects various materials not posted or published on our blogs.
 It is in chronological order from 2020-2022.

-(1) Kazakh warm-up exercises, led by Dunay Yespaev Amandykovich (CA planning meeting February 2020)
+Kazakh theatre warm-up exercises, led by director Dunay Yespaev Amandykovich.
+CA planning meeting, February 2020

 Archive